storesafe/cordova-plugin-sqlite-evplus-ext-common-free/SQLitePlugin.coffee.md

         if !openargs.name
           throw newSQLError 'Database name value is missing in openDatabase call'

-        if !openargs.iosDatabaseLocation and !openargs.location and openargs.location isnt 0
-          throw newSQLError 'Database location or iosDatabaseLocation value is now mandatory in openDatabase call'

         if !!openargs.location and !!openargs.iosDatabaseLocation
           throw newSQLError 'AMBIGUOUS: both location or iosDatabaseLocation values are present in openDatabase call'